queeniekwan/Musoulic/README.md

-# Beauties-and-the-Beast
+# Musoulic
-This is a team project for the class MIS3640.
+This is a Web App project for the class MIS3640 Problem Solving and Software Design at Babson College.
 Team members: Queenie Guan, Angela Wang, Ray Hu